Man charged with murder in case of Kristin Smart, college student who disappeared in 1996

 Flores was long considered a "person of interest" in the case, which received renewed attention as the subject of true crime podcast Your Own Backyard.

-"Throughout our investigation Paul Flores has remained a person of significant interest," Sheriff Parkinson said at Tuesday's press conference, and "as the case progressed became a suspect and the prime suspect in the case."
+"Throughout our investigation Paul Flores has remained a person of significant interest," Sheriff Parkinson said Tuesday, and "as the case progressed became a suspect and the prime suspect in the case."

 An area near the Cal Poly campus where Smart was a student was excavated in 2016.
 In 2020, a Flores home in Los Angeles County was searched, NBC News reported, as well as other locations on the West Coast.

-Note: CORRECTION (April 13, 2021, 6:05 p.m.
-ET): A previous version of this article misstated the name of the victim in the headline.
-It is Kristin Smart, not Kristin Scott.